morinlab/ProDuSe/docs/source/run_produse.rst

 3. -c/--config file

 Arguments specified in the -sc/--sample_config file only apply to the specified sample.
-More information on configuration files can be viewed here.
+More information on configuration files can be found here_.

+.. _here: Config_Files.html

 Directory Layout
 ^^^^^^^^^^^^^^^^